-317. PROBLEMS IN EDUCATIONAL ADMINISTRATION.
-3(3-0); I, II, and SS.
+317. PROBLEMS IN EDUCATIONAL ADMINSTRATION.
+Credit to be arranged; I, II, and SS.
 Prerequisites: Educational Administration and one year of teaching experience.
 Dr. Strickland.

 Two types of problems are considered: (1) The income of the public schools; taxation inequalities and equalization devices; the state and federal unit; possible solutions of revenue problems; (2) The administration of the teaching staff, including training, certification, recruiting, placement, promotion, training in service, tenure, rating, teaching load, salary schedules, professional ethics, legal and social status, professional organizations, health and leisure, retirement and the organization of the teaching staff.
 The course is primarily for school executives.